-Keeping hair hydrated, especially in the colder months, can be a real challenge.
-While I don’t consider my hair to be especially unruly, dry air can make it do things I never thought possible.
+Keeping hair hydrated, even in the summer, can be a real challenge.
+While I don’t consider my hair to be especially unruly, humid air can make it do things I never thought possible.
 But restoring your locks isn’t just about adding much-needed moisture.
-It’s also about replenishing vitamins and minerals that often get stripped away during styling.
+It’s also about replenishing vitamins and minerals that often get stripped away during coloring or styling.

 When your hair is insanely dehydrated and damaged, you've only got a couple of options: deep condition or cut it all off.
 Since I’ve been growing my hair out for a while now, I’m firmly in the deep condition camp.
 But even though I know it will do wonders for my hair, I don’t really want to spend 30 minutes in the shower twiddling my thumbs while my hair mask goes to work.

-Instead it relies on a blend of aloe vera, jojoba oil, glycerin and essential oils to coat even your driest bits and repair damaged tresses.
-Add in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.
+The mask relies on a blend of aloe vera, jojoba oil, glycerin and essential oils to coat even your driest bits and repair damaged tresses.
+And witch hazel improves scalp circulation and leaves your strands feeling clean and smooth.
+By adding in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.

 Just comb the mask through dry hair before bed, then slap on a shower cap and go to sleep.
 The mask soaks in overnight so you wake to brand new locks.
 Yeah, it's that easy, and you'll see a difference in just one night.

 —¼ cup witch hazel